 - Why is now the right moment?

-If your system cannot answer all four, your “agentic lead generation” stack is mostly branding.
+If your stack cannot answer all four, your agentic lead generation setup is mostly branding.

-So here is the honest next step: clone the repo, plug in your API keys, and run it against two competitors you already know.
-Start with Stripe and Shopify if you want the exact wedge from this article.
-You will learn more from one afternoon of real implementation than from ten generic lead generation posts pretending CSVs are strategy.
+So the next step is simple.
+Clone the repo, plug in your API keys, and run it against two competitors you already know.
+Start with Stripe and Shopify if you want the exact wedge from this guide.

 And if you are building with Claude Code, Codex, or Opencode, install the NinjaPear Skill before you touch the code.
-It will save you a bunch of stupid mistakes.
+It will save you time on auth, pagination, and endpoint selection.